 Final Thoughts: Sure, this show has two ****+ matches, but the undercard is almost unbearable.
 The two main events being the cage match in Greensboro and the Flair/Koloff match in Atlanta are the only redeemable qualities of the show.
 Like I said before, you can check out the cage match on the Bloodbath DVD and the Flair/Koloff match is the standard Flair match from the ‘80s with most anybody.
 To be truly honest with you as an old-school fan, I can’t go any higher than thumbs in the middle for Starrcade 1986.

-Posted on June 14, 2007, in NWA and tagged Arn Anderson, Big Bubba Rogers, Bobby Eaton, Boogie Woogie Man, Dennis Condrey, Dusty Rhodes, JCP, Jim Cornette, Jim Crockett, Jimmy Valiant, JJ Dillon, Legion of Doom, LOD, Manny Fernandez, Midnight Express, Nikita Koloff, NWA, Ole Anderson, Paul Ellering, Paul Jones, Ric Flair, Rick Rude, Ricky Morton, Road Warrior Animal, Road Warrior Hawk, Road Warriors, Robert Gibson, Rock n Roll Express, Ron Garvin, Starrcade, Tully Blanchard, Wahoo McDaniel, WWE.
+Posted on June 14, 2007, in NWA and tagged Arn Anderson, Big Bubba Rogers, Bobby Eaton, Boogie Woogie Man, Dennis Condrey, Dusty Rhodes, JCP, Jim Cornette, Jim Crockett, Jimmy Valiant, JJ Dillon, Manny Fernandez, Midnight Express, Nikita Koloff, NWA, Ole Anderson, Paul Ellering, Paul Jones, Ric Flair, Rick Rude, Ricky Morton, Road Warrior Animal, Road Warrior Hawk, Road Warriors, Robert Gibson, Rock n Roll Express, Ron Garvin, Starrcade, Tully Blanchard, Wahoo McDaniel, WWE.
 Bookmark the permalink.
 6 Comments.